Faith-Based Travelers

 • participating in religious services or activities.

-These laws may be applied inconsistently to foreign visitors, so be sure to research the local laws and customs of your destination country.
+These laws may be applied inconsistently to foreign visitors.
+Research the local laws and customs of your destination country.

-If you run into problems while overseas, contact the nearest U.S. embassy or consulate.
+You may run into problems while overseas.
+If you do, contact the nearest U.S. embassy or consulate.

-Always carry the address and phone number of the U.S. embassy or consulate with you, in English and the local language.
-Consular Officers may be able to help if you run into problems, especially if you feel you cannot approach local police, or if you need help communicating with local authorities.
-Consular Officers will not generalize, make assumptions, or pass judgment, and will work to safeguard your privacy under applicable U.S. laws and policies.
+Always carry the address and phone number of the U.S. embassy or consulate with you.
+Carry them in English and the local language.
+Consular Officers may be able to help if you run into problems.
+They will also work to safeguard your privacy under U.S. laws.